 Sasha leaned in, looking like she had been rolled down a hill in a barrel of rocks, but at least was alive.
 “I got into a little scrap, Grandma, and the Crooked Tail helped me out.”

 Nrari snorted, indicating the human with a furred thumb. “‘A little scrap’?
-She blew up a fucking Dominion Battleship, all on her own!
+She blew up a Dominion Battleship, all on her own!
 And her Papa and the rest of your family have been kicking tail and are still alive to talk about it-”

 Then Minister K’Trierr stepped forward, nearly pushing Ma’Sala aside to gain attention.
 “Captain!
 You received explicit orders to not get involved in the fighting!
 This is insubordination!”